 FIFA 20 best formation: 5 great tried-and-tested systems explained

-Below, we’ll run you through the best FIFA 20 formations, breaking down each unit: their strengths, weaknesses, and how to beat your opponent, no matter what style of football you’re looking to play on console or PC this year.
+Don't let this that complexity put you off though, as this handy guide is going to walk you through 5 of FIFA 20's best formations, that will help you play the sort of football you want to.
+Below, we'll break down each formation: their strengths, weaknesses, and how to beat your opponent, no matter what style of football you’re looking to play on console or PC this year.

 For… a possession-based game.

-Long before Antonio Conte popularised playing three at the back in England during his stint at Chelsea, FIFA die-hards leaned on this tactic to bamboozle and bewilder everyone from uni housemates to screaming kids on Xbox Live with limited, f-bomb filled vocabulary.
+Long before Antonio Conte popularised playing three at the back in England during his stint at Chelsea, FIFA die-hards leaned on this tactic to bamboozle and bewilder everyone from uni housemates to screaming kids online, whose f-bomb filled tirades were always a surprise.

-Things to consider: With FIFA 20’s increased emphasis on 50/50 tackles, it’s now even more effective – especially with the holding CDM mopping up any loose balls in the middle of the park.
+Things to consider: With FIFA 20’s increased emphasis on 50/50 tackles, it’s more effective than ever – especially with the holding CDM picking up on any loose balls in the middle of the park.
 A tough-tackling enforcer is essential, otherwise you risk being overrun.
 The rest of the formation’s layout means you should, in effect, always have an extra man in the final third compared to your opponent.

-What to avoid: Wide players with ‘High’ Attacking Work Rate (check the Squad menu in tactics if you need to check for yourself) may seem like a good idea, though FIFA’s version of three-at-the-back is less defensive-minded and can make you prone to a counter attack.
-Avoid these.
+What to avoid: Wide players with a ‘High’ Attacking Work Rate (check the Squad menu in tactics if you need to check for yourself).
+FIFA’s version of three-at-the-back is less defensive-minded and can make you prone to a counter attack, so you'll want to avoid these types of wingers.
 For proper wing-backs, you’ll want a formation with five defenders – try 5-2-1-2 for similar results.

 Player instructions and game plans: This formation lives and dies on your CDM controlling the tempo and – crucially – not venturing too far from their position.
 Set their Attacking Support to ‘Stay Back While Attacking’ and Defensive Position to ‘Cover Centre’.